cerb/cerb.github.io/_guides/bots/break-loop-in-bots.md

 Loops are an incredibly useful feature in bot behaviors.

-For instance, you can retrieve a list of tweets from the Twitter API using a [connected account](/docs/connected-accounts/) and loop through each tweet for additional processing.
+For instance, you can retrieve a list of social media posts from an ActivityPub API using a [connected account](/docs/connected-accounts/) and loop through each post for additional processing.
 You can do the same thing with any collection of objects.

 There are certain situations where you'll want to stop looping through a collection early when certain conditions are met.
 Maybe you're only looking for the first match.
 Maybe you need to stop a process as soon as the first error occurs.